-These examples illustrate how (at least some) analysts are more than ready to confront management when circumstances dictate, and that such confrontations can be direct and uncompromising.
-Evidence for research notes challenges the view that analysts' published work is systematically anodyne and lacking in criticality.
-Second, the extracts in Table 7 suggest a higher level of directness for analyst spoken interactions with management, as demonstrated by phrases such as "total breakdown", "awfully perplexed", "reject it out of hand", "cannot make that reconcile", "how believable is that", "whose fault" and "confused and disappointed".
-While research notes also contain clear (and in some cases stinging) criticism of management, the linguistic tone tends to be less vivid and emotive, with phrases such as "overpromised", "not helped", "scarce visibility", "consistently underestimated", "too aggressive", and "penalty box" more the norm.
-These examples are consistent with speech yielding more direct evidence of objectivity relative to analysts' published outputs.
+Representative examples of analysts' challenges to management are included in Appendix Table A3.
+Several findings are apparent.
+First, the data reveal unequivocal evidence of direct challenges to management decisions and firm performance by analysts regardless of modality: examples illustrate how (at least some) analysts are more than ready to confront management when circumstances dictate, and that such confrontations can be direct and uncompromising.
+Second, the data suggest a higher level of directness for analyst verbal interactions with management, as demonstrated by phrases such as "total breakdown", "awfully perplexed", "reject it out of hand", "cannot make that reconcile", "how believable is that", "whose fault" and "confused and disappointed".
+While research notes also contain clear (and in some cases stinging) criticism of management, the linguistic tone tends to be less vivid and emotive, with phrases such as "overpromised", "not helped", "scarce visibility", "consistently underestimated" and "too aggressive" more the norm.
+The evidence provides qualitative support for the view that interactive Q&A sessions with management yield more direct evidence of analyst objectivity than written reports.

-Next we test whether the prevalence of attributional search varies between conference calls and research notes.
-Our prevalence measure for research notes (conference calls) is the fraction of analysts demonstrating at least one instance of attributional search behavior in their written commentary (questions to management).16 Since our sampling approach limits research reports to four per firm-announcement, we construct a comparable conference call measure based on questions posed by four analysts selected at random from each call.
-Given the weak findings reported above for uncertainty, evidence of attributional search behavior is defined as challenging management and expressing concern about performance prospects.
+Next we explore whether the prevalence of attributional search varies between conference calls and research notes.
+Our prevalence measure for research notes (conference calls) is the fraction of analysts demonstrating at least one case of attributional search behaviour in their written commentary (questions to management).18 Since our sampling approach limits research reports to four per firm-announcement, we construct a comparable conference call measure based on questions posed by four analysts selected at random from each call.
+Given the weak findings reported above for uncertainty, evidence of attributional search behaviour is defined as challenging management and expressing concern about performance prospects.

 We offer no directional prediction for prevalence due to potentially off-setting effects.
-On the one hand, because the same viewpoint or piece of information is often disseminated (rebroadcast) by multiple analysts in their individual research notes, attributional search behavior may be evident in a high fraction of analysts' published research outputs.
-In contrast, analysts are less likely to repeat the same question posed by one of their colleagues during a conference call and therefore the fraction of analysts explicitly demonstrating attributional search may appear lower.
-On the other hand, lower perceived permanence and visibility of direct spoken interactions relative to written commentaries could result in a higher prevalence of attributional search for conference call questions.
+On the one hand, because the same viewpoint or piece of information is often disseminated (rebroadcast) by multiple analysts in their individual research notes, attributional search behaviour may be evident in a high fraction of analysts' published research outputs.
+In contrast, analysts are less likely to repeat the same question posed by one of their colleagues during a conference call and therefore the fraction of analysts explicitly demonstrating attributional search may